Establishing trust in automated reasoning: Introduction

 As for all research tools, it is not only the software itself that requires critical inspection, but also the way the software is used in a specific research project.
-Improper use of software, or inappropriateness of the methods implemented by the software, is as much a source of mistakes as defects in the software itself.
-However, the distinction between a defect and inappropriate use is not as obvious as it may seem.
+Improper use of software, or inappropriateness of the methods implemented by the software, can lead to mistakes as well.
+However, it is much more difficult to detect with today's minimal reporting practices.
+Moreover, the distinction between a defect and inappropriate use is not as obvious as it may seem.
 A clear distinction would require a well-defined interface between software and users, much like a written contract.
 If the software's behavior deviates from this contract, it's a defect.
 If the user's needs deviate from the contract, it's inappropriate use.
 But such detailed contracts, called \emph{specifications} in the context of software, rarely exist.
-Even outside of science, the cost of writing, verifying, and maintaining specifications limits their use to particularly critical applications.
-This means that reviewing the use of scientific software requires particular attention to potential mismatches between the software's behavior and its users' expectations, in particular concerning edge cases tacit assumptions made by the software developers.
+The high cost of writing, verifying, and maintaining specifications limits their use to particularly critical applications.
+This means that reviewing the use of scientific software requires particular attention to potential mismatches between the software's behavior and its users' expectations, in particular concerning edge cases and tacit assumptions made by the software developers.
 They are necessarily expressed somewhere in the software's source code, but users are often not aware of them.